mrx6SO/ibge-data-cli/README.md

 `ibge-data-cli` is a command-line interface (CLI) tool to fetch, store, and query Brazilian location data (states and cities) from the official IBGE API.

-This tool is perfect for developers, data analysts, and students who need quick and offline access to this public data.
+This tool is designed for developers, data analysts, and students who need quick and offline access to this public data.

 ## Features